tobymould/tobymould/README.md

 > __Node.js & React Native__

 #### :octocat: I’m looking to collaborate on:
-> Difficult and Challenging projects
+> Difficult and challenging projects

 #### 👷 I'm interested in roles relating to:
 > Front-End Development